sami-laine/statemachine/README.md

 * `on_entry(context)` Execute state specific logic when the state is activated.
 * `on_exit(context)` Clean up or cancel pending operations when leaving the state.

+`Context` and it usage is described a bit later.

 # 🔁 Transitions